 More than 7.5 cubic yards of household junk and debris; regular household trash, food, small items that could be put in household trash carts, human waste, yard waste, dead animals, tires, large auto parts, rocks, sand, glass, concrete, remodeling/renovation materials, infested items posing a risk to workers (see paragraph below), nor any materials placed in opaque/non-transparent plastic bags.
 Due to potential health risks, items placed in opaque/non-transparent plastic bags will not be accepted.
 Smaller bulk items must be placed in open boxes or clear plastic bags.

-Search for your street or address below to find your pickup day for recycling, bulk trash, and brush.
+Use the map below to find your pickup day for bulk trash, brush, and Spring Clean-Up.
 Although they are on the same day, please note that brush collection occurs monthly between the months of May and October, and bulk trash collection occurs only in the months of March, June, September, and December.

 Disposing of Bed Bug infested items